Florida Residency: Guide for Digital Nomads

 Other factors that play a key role in determining your domicile are things like:

-• Where your kids go to school (if you have them)
+• Where your kids go to school (if you have them);

-• Where your dog’s veterinarian is (this was actually the deciding factor in one court case)
+• Where your dog’s veterinarian is (this was actually the deciding factor in one court case);

-• Where you go to the dentist
+• Where you go to the dentist;

-• Where your bank, attorney, and insurance carriers believe you are
+• Where your bank, attorney, and insurance carriers believe you are.

 Benefits of establishing domicile in Florida

-The Sunshine State, with its favorable legal and financial framework, basically beckons digital nomads everywhere to establish domicile.
-Here are the advantages that come with making Florida your legal home:
+The Sunshine State, with its favorable legal and financial framework, practically beckons to digital nomads everywhere to establish it as their domicile.

 Financial perks: